2023 Most Popular Visual & Performing Arts Master's Degree Schools in the New England Region

 About 69% of the students majoring in visual and performing arts at the school are women while 31% are male.

-Full Visual & Performing Arts at Boston University Report
+Read full report on Visual & Performing Arts at Boston University

 Women make up 57% of the visual and performing arts majors at the school.

-Harvard University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a master’s degree.
-It came in at #6 on the list.
-Harvard is a fairly large private not-for-profit school located in the medium-sized city of Cambridge.
+Harvard University landed the #6 spot in the 2023 rankings for the most popular master’s degree visual and performing arts programs.
+Harvard is a very large private not-for-profit school located in the medium-sized city of Cambridge.

 About 58% of the students majoring in visual and performing arts at the school are women while 42% are male.